Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 I certainly agree with you.

-Uh uh, but it's worth it in the end, certainly is.
+But it's worth it in the end.

-I'll I'll um sort of wind down now unless there's something we've covered all the major questions that I had.
+I'll sort of wind down now unless there's something.

-I don't want to keep you tied up here for days because we could go on and BS about all kinds of cool stuff about Veritassium, because I've thought about it a great deal.
+I don't want to keep you tied up here for days because we could go on and BS about all kinds of cool stuff about Veritasium because I've thought about it a great deal.

 I didn't know what I was looking at, though.

-My data comes to me in a form that's a fuzzy set theory, and it goes to this emotional reduction engine thing I wrote.
+My data comes to me in a form that's a fuzzy set theory and it goes to this emotional reduction engine thing I wrote.

 And so I'm seeing it all as emotive values.